Agent Skills: Sell - Transform Vibes to SaaS

 Terminal or Editor UI?

-Detect whether you're running in a terminal (Claude Code CLI, Codex) or an editor (Cursor, Windsurf, VS Code with Copilot).
+Detect whether you're running in a terminal (Claude Code CLI) or an editor (Cursor, Windsurf, VS Code with Copilot).
 Terminal agents use AskUserQuestion for all input.
 Editor agents present requirements as a checklist comment, wait for user edits, then proceed.
 See the vibes skill for the full detection and interaction pattern.

 Step 1: Pre-Flight Checks